eficode-academy/git-katas/basic-branching/README.md

 1. Use `git branch mybranch` to create a new branch called mybranch
 1. Use `git branch` again to see the new branch created
 1. Use `git checkout mybranch` to switch to your new branch
 1. How does the output from `git status` change when you switch between the master and the new branch that you have created?
-Hint: `git checkout` will make you switch from one branch to another
 1. How does the workspace change when you change between the two branches?
 1. In the branch you created, create a file called `file1.txt`.
 1. Add your name to the file, make a commit with this change.